TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/yugabyted.md

 ##### --config *config-file*

-The path to the YugabyteDB configuration file.
+The path to the ZNbaseDB configuration file.

 ##### --data_dir *data-directory*

-The directory where YugabyteDB stores data.
+The directory where ZNbaseDB stores data.

 -----

 ## version

-Use the `yugabyted version` command to check the version number.
+Use the `ZNbased version` command to check the version number.

 ### Syntax

 ```
-yugabyted version [ -h | --help ] [ --config <config-file> ] [ --data_dir <data-directory> ]
+ZNbased version [ -h | --help ] [ --config <config-file> ] [ --data_dir <data-directory> ]
 ```

 ### Options